MichaelHaussmann/spil/README.md

 Spil thrives to be used interactively.
 It's performance depends on the data sources that are used.

-- Spil ships with a configurable SidCache to handle data that changes rarely (projects, sequences, asset categories).
+- Spil ships with a configurable SidCache to handle data that changes rarely (projects, sequences, asset types).
 - String / Sid Resolves are internally stored in a lru_cache
 - searches use generators
-- Python 3 is globally faster that python 2

 #